pr1m34c4d3my/assigment-fsjs-5/Readme.md

 ### upperLimit

 Interger (number).
 150 by default.
-A value to define maximum of how far the floating text is floating by adding margin bottom in CSS.
+A value to define maximum of how far the floating text is floating to top by adding margin bottom in CSS.

 ### sizeInterval